 “In today’s world people are taking a clear perspective that making the investment in people pays back multiple fold in the risks that you avoid because people know what they’re doing.”
 Jon Andrews, PWC London.

 Great leadership is all about managing people, enhancing client relationships and being the driver of success in your firm.
-Come to Smithink’s Young Guns Workshop at the Hilton Surfers Paradise on 10-11 October 2022 to see how to move to the next level, network with your peers and learn from the experienced Smithink team and expert presenters.
+Come to Smithink’s Young Guns Workshop at the Crowne Plaza Surfers Paradise on 21-22 October 2024 to see how to move to the next level, network with your peers and learn from the experienced Smithink team and expert presenters.

 For more information and to register click here.